Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Tyler Gaffalione

-A late entry to the party, South Bend hasn’t won since taking the Street Sense Stakes at Churchill Downs in 2019.
-He’s 0-for-8 as a 3-year-old, his latest a fourth-place finish in the Travers Stakes.
+A late entry, South Bend hasn’t won since taking the Street Sense Stakes at Churchill Downs in 2019.
+He’s 0 for 8 as a 3-year-old, with his most recent race a fourth-place finish in the Travers.

 No. 9 Mr. Big News (50-1)